-This Management's Discussion and Analysis ("MD&A") has been prepared as of July 19, 2023, and should be read in conjunction with the Company's May 31, 2023 unaudited condensed interim consolidated financial statements with accompanying notes which have been prepared in accordance with IAS 34 Interim Financial Reporting, and the consolidated financial statements of Gatekeeper Systems Inc. ("Gatekeeper", "GSI" or the "Company") for the year ended August 31, 2022 and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") has been prepared as of December 28, 2023, and should be read in conjunction with the consolidated financial statements of Gatekeeper Systems Inc. ("Gatekeeper", "GSI" or the "Company") for the year ended August 31, 2023 and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All dollar figures are expressed in Canadian dollars unless otherwise stated.